FixzyKwa/Legality/README.md

 Axion Client is not affiliated with any other similarly named clients.
 We respect other projects and focus solely on improving user experience within our ecosystem.

 Safety Notice:
-Querix LTD. employees will never:
+Querix employees or official team members will never:

 Request your Microsoft account credentials